MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/event-iot-hub.md

 These instructions assume you have already created an event hub instance inside your Event Hubs Namespace.

 1. On your Event Hub's page in the [Azure Portal](https://portal.azure.com/), click on **Shared access policies** on the left pane, under "Settings"
 2. If you haven't created any access policies yet, click the "Add" button to add a policy.
-Make sure it has **Listen** permission.
+Make sure it has **Listen** permission.<br>
    ![SAS Policy screenshot](eventhub-sas-policy.png)
 3. Click on the access policy you want to use and copy the **Connection string** (primary or secondary key)
 4. (Optional) Use the "Consumer groups" page to create a new consumer group.